-Uninsured motorist coverage pays for your costs if you’re hit by a driver who can’t compensate you.
+Uninsured motorist coverage pays for your costs if you’re hit by a driver who can’t pay for the damages.

-It’s not rare to see an uninsured driver: According to the Insurance Research Council, one in every seven drivers doesn’t carry insurance.
+It’s not rare to come across an uninsured driver on the road.
+According to the Insurance Research Council, one in seven drivers doesn’t carry insurance.

-Unfortunately, getting into an accident with one of those drivers can cost you dearly.
+Unfortunately, getting into an accident with one of those drivers can cost you.
 To protect yourself, consider buying uninsured motorist coverage.

 What is uninsured motorist coverage?